ga-wdi-lessons/react-redux/readme.md

 - Describe **the logic for handling changes as pure functions**.

-Dan Abramov, creator of Redux and author of the blog post above.
 It is definitely not necessary to involve in every app.
 The blog post lists use cases for Redux, features that Redux provides to the application developer, and the implementation limitations that Redux imposes.